-No matter the result, the sender of the blood sample will receive a written report from the screening laboratory within a few days.
+No matter the result, the screening laboratory will send a written report to the sender of the blood sample within a few days.
 The sender informs the parents in case of an abnormal result.
 In urgent cases, for example when the sender is not available, the laboratory will contact the parents directly.
 For this reason, your telephone number and the address at which you can be contacted are required on the test card.
 Early detection and early treatment of affected infants is only possible if all those involved - parents, hospital, pediatrician, and screening laboratory - can work together as quickly as possible.